mostafathemar/Amazon-Fine-Food-Analysis/README.md

 ## Project Structure

 - `amazon_food_review_analysis.ipynb`: This Jupyter notebook contains all the code for the project.
-- `Reviews.csv`: This is the Amazon Fine Food Reviews dataset.
-You'll need to download this from Kaggle.
 - `README.md`: This README file provides information about the project.
 - `requirements.txt`: This file lists the Python packages that you need to run the project.